scionproto-contrib/jpan/doc/SnapChannelAbstraction.md

 override, else the first entry of `localAS.getSnapControlNodes()`), then `SnapControlClient.getDataPlaneAddress()` to fetch the dataplane's UDP address and WireGuard static key.
-The result (a `SnapDataplaneDetails`, held as `ScionService.snapDataplaneDetails`) is what every channel built from that service uses to construct its `SnapTunnelSession`.
+The result (a `SnapDataplaneDetails`, held as `ScionService.snapDataplaneDetails`) is what every channel built from that service uses to construct its `SnapTunnel`.

 `LocalAS.getBorderRouterAddress(interfaceId)` is a plain, strict border-router lookup: it throws if the interface ID isn't found. `LocalAS` carries no SNAP-specific state at all -- it is purely